paesanilab/MB-Fit/README.md

 Most recent changes at the top

 Version v0.2.3 (Under development, not released.)
+* correlation.dat files produced by execute_fits() now have a header to tell you what is in each column.
 * Fixed a bug where retrieve_best_fit() would think some converged fits failed to converge.
 * Charges, Polarizabilities, and C6 constants generated in the config.ini file